Levittown, Puerto Rico

-Levittown is divided into eight sections called secciones (the eighth section was renamed Urb.
-Fronteras) and several sub-divisions called urbanizaciones.
-Part of what is known as Levittown is located in the municipalities of Toa Baja and Bayamon(8th Section now known as Fronteras de Bayamon).
-Levittown is known for its large, light blue painted water tower (now converted into a public library) that was one of the first water towers in Puerto Rico used to provide potable water to residences.
+Levittown, a suburb in the municipality of Toa Baja, is a planned community, among the largest in Puerto Rico.
+Per the 2020 census, the population was 25,591.
+It is divided into eight sections called secciones and several sub-divisions called urbanizaciones.
+Levittown is known for its 150 foot tall sky blue water tower (now converted into a public library) that was one of the first water towers in Puerto Rico used to provide potable water to residences.

+Geography

+Levittown is located in the municipalities of Toa Baja and Bayamon (8th Section now known as Fronteras de Bayamon).
 To the west sits Levittown Lakes or Los Lagos de Levittown, a small man-made lake formed by draining the marshland over which Levittown was built.
 The drainage canal that feeds the lake is called Caño El Hato, which extends into the center of Levittown.
 To the east, the Bayamon River divides Levittown from the fishing village of Palo Seco, next to the Cataño municipality.
+To the north, Highway 165 runs along the coastline, but it has not a single official pedestrian crossing for its entire length west of the Rio Hondo, greatly impeding access to the local beaches from the residential areas.